The best accounting software for small businesses 2025

 • Compliant with Making Tax Digital, so you can use it to submit a VAT return to HMRC

-• Allows businesses to assign different access levels and permissions to users, enhancing security and control
+• Ability to assign different access levels and permissions to users

 Clear Books cons

-• Compared to some other accounting software options, Clear Books may lack certain advanced features required by larger or more complex businesses
+• Compared to some competitors, Clear Books may lack certain advanced features needed by larger businesses

-• While it's generally user-friendly, new users might find it takes some time to get accustomed to the interface and functionality
+• While it's generally user-friendly, new users might find it takes some time to get accustomed to it

-• Clear Books is not scalable; its Small plan is an affordable £12 per month, but costs at the higher tiers add up fast
+• Lacks scalability; its Small plan is affordable, but costs at the higher tiers add up fast

 What are Clear Books’ drawbacks?

-As you’d expect from a basic accounting tool, Clear Books is limited on advanced features.
+As this is more on the basic end of the spectrum, Clear Books is limited on advanced features.
 Its cheapest plan does not permit third-party integrations, or provide budgeting and cash flow tools, so scaling businesses might struggle to set growth and profits targets.

 Clear Books’ pricing